Yeeyash/MNIST-CPP/README.md

 # C++ Feedforward Nerual Network (MLP)
-A lightweight, from-scratch implementation of a multilayer perceptron (MLP) n C++ using Eigen for linear algebra and rapidcsv for MNIST dataset loading.
+A lightweight, from-scratch implementation of a multilayer perceptron (MLP) in C++ using Eigen for linear algebra and rapidcsv for MNIST dataset loading.
 Supports forward propagation, backpropagation, ReLU activation, stable softmax, and full-batch gradient descent on handwritten digit recognition.
 Achieves reasonable accuracy on MNIST with a compact 784-10-10 architecture.

 ### Features:
 - Vectorized matrix operations via Eigen (no nested loops).